schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 ## Schedule Auto-shutdown Of Session Hosts

-The final step is to auto-shutdown the session host VMs.
-We shut them down every day at 11 PM like this:
+To auto-shutdown the session host VMs at 11 PM, we add the following:

 ```hcl
 resource "azurerm_dev_test_global_vm_shutdown_schedule" "avd" {